jameshughes89/cs102/src/site/assignments/country-catalogue/country-catalogue.rst

     * Filter data in the catalogue

+* Test the implementation with the provided test classes
 * Use the classes to build a ``CountryCatalogue``
 * Read data from a file
 * Write data to a file

 Provided Files